 Lawyer and civic leader Fletcher “Flash” Wiley was born on November 29, 1942 in Chicago, Illinois.
 Four years after his birth, Wiley’s family moved to Indianapolis, Indiana, where he was raised.
 In 1953, Wiley was selected as a charter member of the “Gifted Child Program” by the Indianapolis Public Schools, in which he was the only African American in his class.
 Upon graduation from Shortridge High School in 1960, Wiley was recruited by the United States Air Force Academy and became the first African American from the State of Indiana appointed to a military academy, as well as the school’s first African American football player.
 As an athlete, he gained the nickname “Flash,” and in 1965, became the fifth African American graduate of the Air Force Academy and the Academy’s first black Fulbright Scholar.
 Wiley continued his studies at L’Institut Des Etudes Politiques at the University of Paris in France; and, in 1974, following his service as a captain in the U.S. Air Force, he received his M.P.P. degree from Harvard University’s Kennedy School of Government and his J.D. degree from Harvard Law School.

 Wiley has been involved in many civic and charitable activities.
 In 1984, he founded and chaired the Governor’s Commission on Minority Business Development.
 He also served for seven years, first as president and later as national chairman, of the Black Entertainment and Sports Lawyers Association, Inc.; and he later served for two years as chairman of the Greater Boston Chamber of Commerce.
 Wiley is also a founding member of the Black Alumni Associations of both the Harvard Law School and the Harvard Kennedy School.
-He is a benefactor of Crispus Attucks Children’s Center, Inc.; overseer of the New England Region Anti-Defamation League; and chairman of the Board of The Dimock Center, Inc. He has also received numerous civic and professional awards, including induction into the 2010 “Academy of Distinguished Bostonians”.
+He is a benefactor of Crispus Attucks Children's Center, Inc.; a founding member of the Harvard Law School and the Harvard Kennedy School Black Alumni Organizations; a former Director of the New England Legal Foundation; Overseer of the New England Region Anti-Defamation League; and Chairman of the Board of The Dimock Center, Inc. He has also received numerous civic and professional awards, including induction into the 2010 “Academy of Distinguished Bostonians.”
 In 2011, he was named by U.S. Secretary of Defense Robert Gates to the Board of Visitors of The Air University; and in 2012, President Barack Obama appointed him to the Board of Visitors of the U.S. Air Force Academy.
 In 2012, he received Honorary Doctorates from Cambridge College and New England School of Law.

-Wiley and his wife, Benaree Pratt Wiley, live in Brookline, Massachusetts.
-They have two children: a son, Pratt, and a daughter, Benaree.
+He and his wife, Benaree Pratt Wiley, live in Brookline, Massachusetts.
+They have two children: a son, Pratt, and a daughter, B.J.

 Fletcher “Flash” Wiley was interviewed by The HistoryMakers on October 15, 2004.